The Emergency Stop Game

 So we did some exploring to see which sites had written about reaction times previously.
 We discovered they tended to be loosely science-based.

-We also wondered, ‘What affects your reaction times?’
-And we discovered a bunch of scientific studies that revealed some common factors affecting your reactions.
+In response to that, we discovered a bunch of scientific studies that revealed some common factors affecting your reactions.

-This included things like your age, how much sleep you had last night, how many units of alcohol you drink each week, how much caffeine you’ve consumed that day, and whether you’re left-handed or right-handed (left-handed people are faster apparently).
+These included things like your age, how much sleep you had last night, how many units of alcohol you drink each week, how much caffeine you’ve consumed that day, and whether you’re left-handed or right-handed (left-handed people are faster apparently).

 So we decided to recreate those tests by getting a sample of 2,000 people to play the game and record their score.
 And we asked them questions about the different factors that might affect their reaction times.